lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/factory-method.md

 If you want to add California-region pizzas, you have to modify the `PizzaStore` and add more dependencies.

-The Pizza Store already has a framework (procedure) for making pizzas in the `orderPizza()` method and you want to ensure that it’s consistent across all regions but still give each regions freedom to create its own regional pizzas.
+The Pizza Store already has a framework (procedure) for making pizzas in the `orderPizza()` method and you want to ensure that it's consistent across all regions but still give each regions freedom to create its own regional pizzas.

 ### Solution